cbyrohl/scida/paper/paper.md

 Domain specific analysis routines can be implemented on top of scida.
 Initial "out of the box" data support is currently focused on astrophysical data sets, but scida aims to support other scientific domains as well, where similar solutions will be beneficial.

+# Acknowledgements
+CB and DN acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) through an Emmy Noether Research Group (grant number NE 2441/1-1).

 # References